 View(anole)

+2a.
 How many levels does the variable Sex have?

+2b.
 What is the mean Femur length of “anole.csv”?

+2c.
 What are the first three variables in “anole.csv”?

-come built into R. However, R
+Many functions, such as str(), come built into R. However, additional

 library(tidyverse)

-is part of package tidyverse.
+of the tidyverse.

-# selecting the column femur
+# selecting the Femur column

 femurs <- select(anole, Femur)